fentybit/git_and_github/02_installation_and_setup.md

 Git is (primarily) a Terminal tool<br />
 Git was created as command-line tool.
 To use it, we run various git commands in a Unix shell.
 This is not the most user friendly experience, but it's at the very core of Git!<br />
 The Rise of GUI's<br />
 Over the last few years, companies have created graphical user interfaces for Git that allow people to use Git without having to be a command-line expert.
-Popular Git GUI's include:<br />
+Popular Git <a href="https://git-scm.com/downloads/guis">GUI's</a> include:<br />

 <ul>
     <li>Github Desktop</li>